 Plastic teething toys, on the other hand, have some safety concerns.
 They can contain lead in their paints and other harmful chemicals.
 These chemicals can leach out and harm your child’s health.

 Wooden toys are more durable and less likely to break.
-This reduces the risk of sharp edges that could hurt babies3.
-Since about 25% of children start teething around 7-9 months4, it’s crucial to choose safe teething toys.
+This reduces the risk of sharp edges that could hurt babies.
+Since about 25% of children start teething around 7-9 months, it’s crucial to choose safe teething toys.

 Choosing natural wooden teething toys is a smart choice.
-It ensures your child’s health and supports their development and learning in a safe and thoughtful way.
+It ensures your child’s health and supports their development and learning safely and thoughtfully.

 “Selecting a teether that is easy to clean is crucial for maintaining hygiene.”